-Enjoy a scoop of this dairy free blueberry coconut lime ice cream to cool off on hot summer days.
-It’s a low carb sweet snack made with coconut cream.
+Enjoy a scoop of this dairy-free blueberry ice cream to cool off on hot summer days.
+It’s a low-carb sweet snack made with coconut cream.

 As I’ve been trying to move to a more Paleo diet, it’s been hard to cut back on dairy.
 That’s the one thing that keeps me from being a true Paleo eater.